bolt/docs/source/extensions/essentials.md

 Coding your extensions
 ----------------------

 Because Bolt is written in PHP, it should be no surprise that the extensions must also be written in PHP.
-Bolt is built upon the awesome [Silex micro- framework](http://silex.sensiolabs.org), and uses a lot of components from the [Symfony framework](http://symfony.com/components).
+Bolt is built upon the awesome [Silex micro- framework][silex], and uses a lot of components from the [Symfony framework][symfony].
 When coding your extensions, you should use as much of the functionality provided by Silex and the included components as possible.
 Don't re-invent the wheel, and things like that.

 See the chapter on [Bolt internals](/internals/bolt-internals) for a detailed overview of the provided Bolt functionality, Silex objects and included libraries.

-Bolt strives to adhere to [the PSR-2 coding style](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
+Bolt strives to adhere to [the PSR-2 coding style][psr2].
 When writing your extensions, you should try to do the same.

 The `initialize()` and `getName()` functions
 -----------------------------------

 Every extension needs to have a function named 'initialize()' in its registered extension class.
 The initialize() function is called for each page request.
 It's executed before content is retrieved from the database or the templates are parsed.
 In general, the initialize() function is used to set up hooks or functionality that is used later on in the process of outputting a page.

 The `getName()` method tells Bolt how you want the extension to be referred to.
 The initialized extension object will be mounted onto the main Bolt Application,